 How accurate is BPM Core?

 BPM Core has received the medical CE marking.
-The performances of its 3 medical measurements have been validated with a clinical trial:
+The performance of its 3 medical measurements have been validated with a clinical trial:

 - Blood pressure measurements meet the requirements of the internationally recognized evaluation standard of blood pressure monitors developed by the European Society of Hypertension and the British Hypertension Society.

-- Atrial fibrillation detection shows similar performances to a 12-lead ECG interpreted by a cardiologist.
+- Atrial fibrillation detection shows similar performance to a 12-lead ECG interpreted by a cardiologist.